 Imagine standing on a beach where black sand meets turquoise waves, the air thick with the scent of volcanic earth and tropical blooms.
-You turn inland, and your gaze is met by towering volcanic peaks, some capped with snow even as the sun beats down on the coast.
+Which means you turn inland, and your gaze is met by towering volcanic peaks, some capped with snow even as the sun beats down on the coast.
 This isn't a scene from a fantasy novel; it's a reality on the largest of the Hawaiian Islands.

 Unveiling the Big Island: Hawai'i